A characterisation of Lie algebras amongst anti-commutative algebras: Non-anti-commutative algebras

-which shows that $R(g)(f)$ is not an element of $R(M)$.
+which shows that $R(h)(f)$ is not an element of $R(M)$.

 The category $\Leib_{\K}$ of \defn{(right) Leibniz algebras}~\cite{Loday-Leibniz} over $\K$ is the subvariety of~$\Alg_{\K}$ satisfying the \defn{(right) Leibniz identity} $(xy)z=x(yz)+(xz)y$.
-This law is clearly equivalent to the Jacobi identity when the algebras are alternating, so that a Lie algebra is the same thing as an alternating Leibniz algebra.
-However, examples of non-alternating Leibniz algebras exist.
+This identity is clearly equivalent to the Jacobi identity when the algebras are anti-commutative, so that a Lie algebra is the same thing as an anti-commutative Leibniz algebra.
+However, examples of non-anti-commutative Leibniz algebras exist.
 Analogously, we can consider the category of \defn{(left) Leibniz algebras}, with corresponding identity $x(yz) = (xy)z + y(xz)$.
 Both categories are of course equivalent.

-We do not know whether Theorem~\ref{Theorem Alt then Lie} extends to the non-alternating case.
+We do not know whether Theorem~\ref{Theorem Alt then Lie} extends to the non-anti-commutative case.
 What is certain, though, is that the category of Leibniz algebras is not locally algebraically cartesian closed.
 Indeed, using the notations of Proposition~\ref{Proposition Nil_2}, the Leibniz identity allows us to deduce

 so that $x\cdot yb = -x\cdot by$ in $B+X+Y$.
 This means that $x\cdot yb_{2}$ and $-x\cdot b_{2}y$ are two distinct elements of $B\flat X+B\flat Y$ which are sent to the same element of $B\flat(X+Y)$ by the morphism $\links B\flat \iota_{X}\; B\flat \iota_{Y}\rechts$.
 Hence this morphism cannot be an isomorphism, and $\Leib_{\K}$ is not \LACC.